Glossary of Printing and Self Publishing Terms

 In typography, the lightness or darkness in print of a particular font, based upon its design and thickness of line.

 The total amount of non-image areas on a page, particularly gutters and margins.
-More white space can give a sense of openness to a design, letting it “breathe”.
+More white space can give a sense of openness to your self-published designs, letting it “breathe”.

 In typography, refers to one word or word part standing alone in a line of a heading or a caption.